 2> configure lower layers for the target SpCell in accordance with the received spCellConfigCommon;

-2> configure lower layers for the target SpCell in accordance with any additional fields, not covered in the previous, if included in the received reconfigurationWithSync.
+2> configure lower layers for the target SpCell in accordance with any additional fields, not covered in the previous, if included in the received reconfigurationWithSync;

+2> release all SCells, if not already released;

+2> release the SCG configuration, if not already released;

+2> configure lower layers to stop multi-TRP operation and release all related parameters, if not already released.

+NOTE 4: Multi-TRP operation is configured by multiple values of CORESETPoolIndex in ControlResourceSet in PDCCH-Config for multi-DCI operation or by using one TCI codepoint indicating two TCI states (see TS 38.321 [3], clause 6.1.3.24) for single-DCI operation as well as other related parameters.

 1> else:

 2> reset the MAC entity of this cell group;